Terms & Conditions

-Please note, it is the laws, regulations, requirements and standards of the destination country or countries in which any services which make up your arrangements are provided which apply to those services and not those of the UK As a general rule, please note that these requirements and standards will not be the same as the UK and may sometimes be lower.
+Please note, it is the requirements and standards of the country in which any services which make up your arrangements are provided which apply to those services and not those of the UK (unless specified otherwise – eg RYA courses operated abroad).
+As a general rule, these requirements and standards will not be the same as the UK and may sometimes be lower.

 The flight timings given at the time of booking and specified in your confirmation invoice are for general guidance only and may be subject to change.
 However, the actual flight times will be those shown on your travel itinerary and flight tickets which will be dispatched to you approximately two weeks before departure.
 You must accordingly check your tickets and itinerary very carefully immediately on receipt to ensure you have the correct flight times.
 It is possible that flight times may be changed even after tickets have been despatched – we will contact you as soon as possible if this occurs.
 We are not always in a position to confirm the airline, aircraft type or airport terminal which will be used in connection with any flight included in your arrangements, where these are booked in advance, since airlines or charterers may be subject to airport slot changes, may assign the flight to a third party airline or other such operational changes.
 When this information is provided at the time of booking or subsequently, it therefore may be subject to change.
 Any such change will not entitle you to cancel or change to other arrangements without paying our normal charges.